biswaone/blog/content/posts/learning-rust/part1.md

 Our small experiment of returning a reference from a function highlights a big difference in how programming languages think about safety.
 C++ gives full control but can lead to unsafe bugs (These bugs have been long present in c/c++ code bases and tools have been developed to identify memory safety issues but they can't guarantee 100% memory safety whereas in rust memory safety is baked in as part of the language design itself).
 Go adds safety with a garbage collector, but it's mostly hidden.
 Rust offers a middle ground: **memory safety checked at compile time**.

-With Rust’s ownership and borrowing rules, the compiler catches mistakes before they happen.
 In the next blog, will discuss how to program with rust ownership and borrowing rules, lifetimes, mutable references and more.
 Thanks for reading.